boulund/tentacle/README.rst

 ***************
 If you use Tentacle in your research, please cite us!.

-The work is described in Boulund et al. (2014).
+The work is described in Boulund et al. (2015).
 Tentacle: distributed gene quantification in metagenomes. (submitted).

 Installing Tentacle
 *******************
-Follow the installation instructions in the manual provided online at http://bioinformatics.math.chalmers.se/tentacle/.
+Follow the installation instructions in the online manual at http://bioinformatics.math.chalmers.se/tentacle/.